-An exhibition of Berlin-based artist Heather Betts’ paintings inspired by Hamlet will be on display at Glyndebourne throughout Festival 2017.
+An exhibition of Berlin-based artist Heather Betts’ paintings inspired by Hamlet was displayed at Glyndebourne throughout Festival 2017.

 Readiness is all by Heather Betts.